-In P4 Golden, poor Nanako tries to make homemade chocolate for her "Big Bro" on Valentines Day.
+In Persona 4 Golden, poor Nanako tries to make homemade chocolate for her "Big Bro" on Valentines Day.
 Normally she averts this trope as she's too young to cook, though she can make eggs sunny-side-up just fine, and normally takes care of the household despite her age.
 However, on this endeavor... she goes to Chie, Yukiko & Rise for pointers, and finishes it before Naoto could help.
 The resulting concoction is so vile that it puts "Mystery Food X" to shame; it actually appears to inflict the "Fear" status when you eat it, and looks like a miniature version of the Foul clan Black Ooze demon from the main Shin Megami Tensei series.

 The gag is continued in Persona Q: Shadow of the Labyrinth if you choose the Investigation Team's path.
 By combining the cooking of Chie, Yukiko, Rise, and Fuuka after either she came up with that idea or through Yu's suggestion (depending on what the player choose), Naoto manages to make an arrow that manages to kill an absurdly powerful FOE in one shot and left Kanji barely alive when he accidentally got shot by said arrow.
 Mitsuru even wants to take it to a lab to analyze it for weapons development.

-Prior to Persona 3 and 4, it's implied that Maya Amano from Persona 2 is an awful chef to the point that Ulala does most of the cooking.
+Prior to Persona 3 and 4, it's implied that Maya Amano from Persona 2 is an awful chef to the point that her roommate Ulala does most of the cooking.
 To supplement this, Maya's fridge is loaded with canned crab.

 Euphoria's cooking in Soul Nomad & the World Eaters is so bad that there is a body count associated with it.
 It is described as the rest of the cast as nothing short of biological warfare — Which turns into a "Funny Aneurysm" Moment once you've played the game through once and learned that Raksha was using her to develop a concentrated form of Scarlet Iago that was near-instantly fatal.